 Being from Wisconsin, we visit Madison several times a year, and there is always something going on.
 If it’s your first time in the city or you are a Wisconsinite, we’ve put together a list of some of the best things to do in Madison!

 If you’re itching to get out of the city, then make your way to sparkling Lake Mendota.
 As the largest of the four lakes in Madison, Lake Mendota is the ideal destination for an outdoor adventure.

 During the summer, fishing, wakeboarding, tubing, kayaking, and wind-surfing are popular activities amongst visitors.
 Winter is also a great time to explore the outdoors, with ice boating, ice skating, and ice hockey being a few favorite pastimes.

 Even if you’re not into water sports, you can still enjoy the pristine natural surroundings of Lake Mendota.
 There are several parks surrounding the banks of the lake where you can have a picnic or relax in the sun.
 While the lake is located close to the city center, it’s rarely crowded, offering a much-needed breath of fresh air for anyone looking to spend time outside.

 There are Lake Mendota boat cruises you can join to get out on the lake and get a tour.
-Betty Lou Cruises is a popular choice with cruises 7 days a week.
+Betty Lou Cruises is a popular choice, with cruises seven days a week.

 2. Shopping on State Street